-Auxly has a diversified supply chain that provides a secure and cost-efficient source of raw cannabis, comprised of a combination of wholly owned subsidiaries, offtake agreements, joint ventures and streaming partners.
-Having a flexible cultivation platform allows the Company to ensure a consistent source of raw input material for the manufacture of cannabis products.
-Because certain of Auxly's cultivation facilities are awaiting licencing and completion, including the Company's Sunens project in Leamington, Ontario (see "Sunens", below), in addition to its own cultivation, Auxly opportunistically purchased cannabis inventory (dried cannabis and resin) in the open market throughout 2019, which enabled it to meet its commercial objectives for cannabis product development in 2019 and into 2020.
-A summary of the Company's key cultivation supply is below.
+Auxly has established a diversified supply chain that provides a secure and cost-efficient source of raw cannabis, comprised of a combination of wholly owned subsidiaries, a joint venture and offtake agreements.
+Having a flexible cultivation platform allows for a consistent source of raw input material for the manufacture of the Company's Cannabis Products.
+To meet its commercial objectives for Cannabis Product sales while the Company's joint venture project Sunens was under development, the Company opportunistically purchased 81% of its cannabis inventory (dried flower and resin) in the open market during 2020.
+The majority of the Company's current CBD inventory was purchased from licenced hemp sellers in Prince Edward Island.
+A summary of the Company's key cultivation sources is set out below.